 The Jabra Elite Active 65t are decent mixed usage truly wireless in-ears and a slight improvement to the Jabra Elite 65t's design.
 They are a bit more sweat resistant and the matte finish and cool blue color scheme look slightly more premium.
 They also have a more reliable case that will better protect the earbuds and will not open at the slightest impact.
 They're easy to use, portable and a good option for sports.
 They also block enough noise passively to be suitable for commuting and the office.

 The Jabra Elite Active 65t are a slightly better-built variant of the regular 65t.
 There isn't much difference in the design of the earbuds apart from the matte blue color scheme that feels a bit more high-end.
 The buds are still a bit bulkier than most truly wireless headphones so they may not be as comfortable for all listeners.
 They're also slightly less stable than some of the other truly wireless designs we've tested.
 But on the upside, they have a much better case.
 It's the same shape and size as that of the regular 65t, it also doesn't have any magnets to keep the earbuds in place once opened, but the lid of the case is not as loose which will keep your earbuds secure and less likely to fall out at the slightest impact, which was one of the biggest flaws in the original model's design.
+They're one of the best wireless earbuds and best true wireless earbuds for sports we've tested so far.

 The Jabra Elite Active 65t look pretty much identical to the Elite 65t but come in a cooler looking dark blue color scheme and a matte finish that makes them feel a bit more high-end.
 They have the same unique earbud design, that's slightly larger than most truly wireless in-ears, but fortunately, the bulkier part of the earbuds sits within the notch of your ear so they do not protrude as much as the Bose SoundSport Free.
 Overall, they look a bit more polished than the regular 65t but not by much.